opekope2/StaffMod/docs/staff.md

 * **Attack Speed**: 1/s
 * **Range**: +1

-* **Attack (block)**: Break blocks that are not stronger than Obsidian in a 3x3x2 area in front of the player, except for the 4 corners facing away from the player
+* **Attack Block**: Break blocks that are not stronger than Obsidian in a 3x3x2 area in front of the player, except for the 4 corners facing away from the player

 ## Lightning rod